Jamshidbek9777/Jamshidbek9777/README.md

 - 🧸 **Toy Store Website** – E-commerce front-end for parents to buy toys for their kids
 - 🏫 **School Website** – Modern landing page for a German-partnered educational institution
-- 🏭 **Plastic Manufacturing Site** – Fully responsive site with interactive elements and animations
+- 🏭 **Travel Website** – Fully responsive site with interactive elements

 > Want to see more?
 Check out my pinned repos below ⬇️